Ivakale

-The village is located few kilometres east the A1 road between Kakamega and Malava.
+The village is located a few kilometres east of the A1 road between Kakamega and Malava.
 Ivakale is located adjacent to the northern border of Kakamega Forest.
 A small forest patch known as Kisere Forest is located north of Ivakale.

 Administratively, Ivakale is a sub-location It is part of the Kambiri ward of Shinyalu Constituency and Kakamega County Council.